 Human Dynamics recognize that knowledge of a social environment will always be limited.
 They do not expect to understand the behavior of the whole by knowing the behaviors of the individuals.
 They know that the rule of a minority may be more effective than the rule of the majority.
 And they look for emerging behaviors or tipping points in their environment seen as a complex adaptive system.

 A Long Yet Rewarding Journey

-Every project management practioners and especially every PMO has already some sort of knowledge of these three secrets.
+Every project management practioner, and especially every PMO, has already some sort of knowledge of these three secrets.

 However, it is only after a long, constant, and patient learning path that mastery starts to develop enough to make projects better succeed in complex environments.
 This is the exciting adventure I wish you.